Why not having trickle vents could be more serious than you think

 When it comes to the pros and cons of having trickle vents, it's important not to underestimate just how powerful these little strips are.
 While they may only be a small cog in the big wheel of home ventilation, the consequences of poor air flow are big.

-Issues with damp and mould may only seem like surface problems, but in fact run deeper, says Gregory Smith.
+Issues with damp and mould may only seem like surface problems, but in fact run deeper.
+Untreated mould can lead to heath issues in the young, elderly and those with chronic conditions or respiratory problems.

 "Trickle vents allow for ventilation without compromising the security of your home.
 Some windows do have night latches, but these are not secure – they are an open window and would potentially not be accepted by insurance companies if you left your windows on the latch and were broken into."